-The state of Maine canceled 12,400 outstanding bench warrants in the midst of the coronavirus.
+At the start of the pandemic, the state of Maine canceled 12,400 outstanding bench warrants.
 Courts typically issue bench warrants when a person fails to appear at a court hearing or fails to pay court fines and fees, and police can arrest that individual.
 Canceling the warrants removes the immediate threat of more arrests and jail bookings.

 Many pretrial detainees sit in jail awaiting trial because they can’t afford bail.
 Increasing the number of defendants on pretrial release can significantly lower jail populations.

 To this end, prosecutors and defense attorneys are increasingly asking judges to reduce or eliminate cash bail as a condition for release for nonviolent defendants.
 Instead, defendants would be released on recognizance (the promise to appear back in court) or on other supervision conditions (like electronic monitoring).
 And some prosecutor’s offices have directed their attorneys not to oppose pretrial release for defendants facing low-level charges.

 Some courts have issued emergency orders regarding bail that apply during the COVID-19 emergency.
 California’s Judicial Council adopted a statewide emergency bail schedule setting bail at $0 for many misdemeanors and some lower-level felony offenses (that order has now expired).
 Presiding judges of Alaska’s judicial districts issued a similar order, establishing a statewide emergency bail schedule directing judges to release most misdemeanants on recognizance.